The Dominance of Ronda Rousey

 Rousey had been overly animated in the final days before fight night and it showed even more prominently when contrasted with Holm’s calm, cool and collected attitude.
 It didn’t seem that Rousey was entering in peak condition either and that was understandable considering all of the time she had spent on things other than fighting.

 I say all of these factors now and they were clear to me on that memorable November night last year, however, I still expected the dominant champion to prevail as she had on the previous twelve occasions.
 As the fight began though, it was suddenly clear that this wouldn’t be another one of those nights, it would in fact be a very different experience for the previously supreme divisional queen.

-Holm would comprehensively shut down all of Rousey’s attacks, blistering her with hard, fast and accurate left hands.
-For just the second time in her career, Rousey would be leaving the first round, this was very different to that previous encounter with rival Miesha Tate though.
+Holm would comprehensively shut down all of Rousey’s attacks, blistering her with hard, fast, and accurate left hands.
+For just the second time in her career, Rousey would be leaving the first round, this was very different from that previous encounter with rival Miesha Tate though.

 For all of Rousey’s prior greatness, it was undeniably just a matter of time in the second round.
 Unable to adapt, Rousey continued to bravely walk into the eye of the storm, getting battered each and every time by the brilliant Holm.

 Wobbled and rocked, Rousey was out on her feet and Holm quickly deleted the second half of that issue, landing a head kick to flatten Rousey before closing the show with violent hammerfists.
 It was a stunning visual.
 The sublime champion that had been celebrated with superlatives across culture had been stopped in her tracks in brutal fashion.